elgindavis/winterhearthco/src/pages/newsletters/volume-2/dmh-schizophrenia.md

 featured: false
 tags: ["Schizophrenia"]
 keywords: "Schizophrenia"
 description: "According to research, Schizophrenia is the most chronic and disabling of the major mental illnesses.
-What exactly is Schizophrenia and how does it work?
-Let's find out:"
+What exactly is Schizophrenia?"
 author: {
     name: "Elgin Davis",
     role: "Main Content Writer",